Atrox/cain/README.md

 # CAIN - Simple Media Management
 [<img src="https://files.atrox.me/selif/scroll.png" align="right" width="100">](https://github.com/Atrox/cain)

-Cain is using [FileBot][filebot] under the hood to organize your files and plays very well with your favorite **Torrent/Download** Client.
+Cain *automatically* organises your movies and TV-shows according to your configuration.
+Your favourite torrent/download client should call Cain after the download has finished and Cain will do the rest.

+> Cain is still WIP and may very well contain bugs.
+Please feel free to report those [here][issues]

 ## Features
 - Fully automated media management
 - Simple to setup and easy to use
-- Plays well with your Downloader, Torrent Client or whatever else you like to use
+- Plays well with your [Downloader][download-client], [Torrent][torrent-client] Client or whatever else you like to use
 - [FileBot][filebot] under the hood - *No need to reinvent the wheel*

 ## Installation